 - Faulty car or bike components

-While most bike accidents happen at intersections, a National Transport Safety Board report relayed that "midblock" accidents do more damage because both the motor vehicle and bicycle are traveling at higher speeds.
-Your Washington, MO bike accident lawyer at Halvorsen Klote will perform a thorough investigation into your accident to who and/or what caused it and who is responsible for your injuries.
+While most bike accidents happen at intersections, a National Transport Safety Board report relayed that "midblock" accidents are more severe because both the motor vehicle and bicycle are traveling at higher speeds.
+Your Washington, MO bike accident lawyer at Halvorsen Klote will perform a comprehensive investigation into your accident to who and/or what caused it and who is responsible for your injuries.

 What Are Common Injuries from Washington, MO Bicycle Accidents?

 Bicyclists are more likely to sustain severe injuries than anyone else on the road.
 Some of the most common injuries our lawyer for bicycle accident team has helped Washington, MO residents receive compensation for include:

 - Brain injuries

 - Whiplash injuries